Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs

 The observed relative error decreases steadily as \(n\) increases.
 Moreover, the graph closely follows the fitted profile

 over the first four grid levels, and for the finer grid levels the measured error falls slightly below the fitted curve.
-This behavior is fully consistent with the theoretical \(O(n^{-1/2})\) prediction.
+This behavior is consistent with the theoretical \(O(n^{-1/2})\) prediction.

-Table~\ref{tab:penalty_sweep} and Figure~\ref{fig:penalty_sweep} display the penalty sweep at fixed \(n=200\).
+Table~\ref{tab:penalty_sweep} and Figure~\ref{fig:penalty_sweep} show the penalty sweep at fixed \(n=200\).
 Over the tested range, the relative error decreases monotonically as \(\lambda\) increases.
 This behavior does not contradict the theory.
-Rather, it indicates that the experiment remains in a pre-asymptotic regime in which stronger penalization continues to improve the approximation, while the balancing effect underlying the asymptotically optimal scaling \(\lambda\asymp n^{1/2}\) is not yet sharply visible at the present resolution.
-Accordingly, the penalty sweep should be interpreted as a finite-sample sensitivity study rather than as a direct numerical identification of the asymptotic balancing point.
+Rather, it indicates that the experiment remains in a regime in which stronger penalization continues to improve the approximation, whereas the worst-case balancing effect is not visible for the particular case.